Find your perfect value college

-Even without your BSN you will need to be a Registered Nurse (RN) with at least one year of experience in your nursing specialty before traveling.
+Even without your BSN you will need to pass the NCLEX exam, be a Registered Nurse (RN) with an associate degree and at least one year of experience in your nursing specialty before traveling.
 This is especially important if you are specialized or plan to apply to work in the areas of ICU, the cath lab, or the OB.
 Keep in mind that licenses must match the states where you wish to work, but some states are part of the Nurse Licensure Compact (NLC).
 They are called compact states, and working within them means your license can travel with you from state to state, job to job.

 Studies show that hospitals with BSN-educated nurses tend to produce a higher quality of care.
 When it comes to traveling nurses, employers must trust that their nurses can adjust to quick changes with a sometimes-steep learning curve, making the BSN educated applicants all the more desirable.
 Although traveling nurses don’t have the stress of attending all staff meetings or holding some of the more demanding positions in a practice, they still must be competent enough to self-manage their patients in a new and ever-changing environment.

 You’ll want to remember, too, that pay rates typically increase for nurses who have a BSN.
 This is true whether you choose to travel or not.
 However, traveling nurses are paid a competitive salary in addition to a housing bonus.
 Your salary will be all the more competitive if you have your BSN title to add to your credentials.

 What is a Travel Nurse and How Does it Work?

 Travel nursing is a great way for nurses to gain new experiences while working in different hospitals and medical centers around the world.
 It is a great opportunity for nurses to explore different cultures, gain new skills, and develop their professional network.